 To ensure your understanding of the St Ann’s College policies, protocol and the topics covered within them you are required to read and answer the questions following each.
 Please complete the electronic sign off on each of the 3 pages.

-Before clicking the SUBMIT button on each page, you must include your full name, e-mail address and sign the box using either your mouse or touch screen.
+Before clicking the SUBMIT button on each page, you must include your full name and e-mail address.
 Once submitted you will receive individual confirmation emails, please keep these for future reference.

 RESPECTFUL RELATIONSHIPS POLICY